manojgudi/sci_auto_check/readme.md

 1. This project is **fun** (also its fast, scalable and probably interesting way to do things, can integrate yelp to make it more powerful)<br/>
 2. Scilab-interpreter is bad, it will hang up the first time it encounters a incompatible function in a script<br/>
-3. Scilab-interpreter takes forever to load, make it load special libraries, and you can have afternoon siesta by the time it crawls 27k scripts<br/> Whereas this script crawls in under 10mins.
+3. Scilab-interpreter takes forever to load; make it load special libraries, and you can have afternoon siesta by the time it crawls 27k scripts.<br/> Whereas this script crawls in under *3mins*.

 ###How do I use this?
 > Good question